django-vidar/django-vidar/README.rst

 The purpose?
 To archive youtube videos from Channels and Playlists based on cron-like scheduling.

 Current State?
 Well, it works with my current django setup.
-I'm hopeful to get this thing to also run as a standalone website using docker.
-However at this time I have no need for that.
+There is a demo available using the Docker Demo section below.

 Requirements
 ============